Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Replace the Register-AzureRmAutomationDscNode cmdlet with Register-AzureRmAutomationScheduledRunbook.
 - [ ] Add the AllowModuleOverwrite parameter.
 - [ ] Add the DefaultProfile parameter.

-### You are integrating an Azure Boards project and a GitHub repository.
-You need to authenticate Azure Boards to GitHub.
-Which two authentication methods can you use?

-- [ ] a trusted root certificate
-- [ ] a publisher certificate
-- [x] Azure Active Directory (Azure AD)
-- [x] GitHub user credentials
-- [ ] a personal access token (PAT)

-### You plan to deploy a new database environment.
-The solution must meet the technical requirements.
-You need to prepare the database for the deployment .
-How should you format the export?

-- [ ] NDF
-- [ ] MDF
-- [ ] BACPAC
-- [x] DACPAC

 ### How should you confrere the release retention policy for the investment planning depletions suite?
 To answer, select the appropriate options in the answer area.
 NOTE: Each correct selection is worth one point.